DogEggz01/Sail-Rebalance/README.md

 After disable power curve.
 You can use slider in Configuration menu to change the power modifier directly.
 Range 50% to 100%.

 This will make it behave like vanilla game, just use different power modifier.

+Use Kakam as example, stock sailplan, only mainsail up.
+Changing from default 75% modifier to 100% modifier will result around 1-2 knots speed increase, depend on wind angle and wind speed.

+But the power transfer to boat will be stronger also(heeling, torque force from unbalance sailplan), please keep this in mind.